theMasix/telegram-scdl/README.md

 # telegram-scdl

-A Telegram Sound Cloud Bot using NodeJS.
+A Telegram SoundCloud Downloader Bot using NodeJS.

 It's built on top of the [Telegraf](http://github.com/telegraf/telegraf) and [MongoDB](https://github.com/mongodb/mongo).